mataroa-blog/mataroa/README.md

 Environment variables for production are defined both in `uwsgi.ini` (for uWSGI) and in `.envrc` (for manage.py commands such as migrations and cron management commands).

-Note that the deployment is not configured using nix and thus we install dependencies using `venv`.

 ```sh
 cp uwsgi.example.ini uwsgi.ini  # edit environment variables in uwsgi.ini